lmathon/eDNA--benchmark_pipelines/README.md

 # Optimized pipeline

 The most performant programs for each step were assembled into a pipeline, and compared to the other complete pipelines.
+The scripts for this pipeline is in [benchmark_simulated_dataset/optimized_pipeline](benchmark_simulated_dataset/optimized_pipeline).

 # Real dataset

-The comparison adapted fro a real dataset can be found in [benchmark_real_dataset](benchmark_real_dataset), and is built with the same structure as with simulated data.
+The comparison adapted for a real dataset can be found in [benchmark_real_dataset](benchmark_real_dataset), and is built with the same structure as with simulated data.